 If you can let go of your need for certainty, and trust that no matter what you choose now you’re going to figure it out… You’re going to give your brand the space it needs to experiment, observe, and grow.

-Always feel like things need to be perfect before you start growing your brand?
-Or maybe you get those thoughts that just sneak up on you like:
+Do you always feel like things need to be perfect before you start growing your brand?
+Or maybe you get those “what if” thoughts that just sneak up on you.

 It rushes over you like a wave.
 Then suddenly you just want to crawl up under your blankets and watch Netflix all day.
 Do you know why that stings so bad?
 Because it’s not true and I think deep down you know that.